 What happens if I make a purchase I shouldn’t?

-Put a red mark on the chart (below) and try again tomorrow!
+Put a red mark on the chart (linked below) and try again tomorrow!
 Don’t let one slip up ruin your whole no spend month!

 Can I buy gifts for others during the No Spend Challenge?